 - The full URL of a webpage

-- A link to a high-quality external resource
+- A link to a high-quality external website or blog

-Please note: there is currently a limit of 20 subtopics per topic.
-Additionally, each piece of subtopic content, such as a blog post or landing page, can only be attached to one topic.
+Please note: there is currently a limit of 100 subtopic keywords per topic.
+Additionally, each piece of subtopic keyword content, such as a blog post or landing page, can only be attached to one topic.